 Cottonseed Oil - is a cooking oil derived from cotton seeds grown for cotton fiber.

 Canola Oil - Canola is an engineered plant developed in Canada.
 The oil is derived from crushing the seeds of the grapeseed plant, which is a member of the mustard family.
 It is a great go-to oil to saute or oven fry and bake because it has a neutral flavor.

 Canola oil is marketed as an oil very low in saturated fat and high in monounsaturated fat.
 Canola oil is, for the most part, tasteless, making it a good choice for baked goods.

-Grapeseed Oil - Grapeseed oil is one such cooking oil that’s been controversial for some time now.
-Grape seed oil is processed from the seeds of grapes, which are formed as a by-product of wine making.
+Grapeseed Oil - Grapeseed oil is processed from the seeds of grapes, which are formed as a by-product of wine making.
+It is a light neutral-tasting oil that lets the other ingredients in your recipe stand out.
 On one hand, it’s similar to olive oil in that it contains some monounsaturated fat, but mostly it’s made of polyunsaturated fats (PUFAs) like omega-6s and omega-9 fatty acids.
-The high levels of PUFAs and omega-6s are not healthy since most people already get way too much of them their diets.
+The high smoke point is great for stir fries.
+Great for blending into your salad dressing.

 Olive Oil - is usually produced in Italy, Spain or Greece, and has no additives.
 Basically they extract the oil from the olive fruit which preserves the natural taste.
 By cold pressing, the oil preserves its flavor.

 EVOO - is similar to olive oil but the virgin in the name means it’s not refined, has no chemical treatment resulting in a stronger flavor and higher quality.
 Olive oil is considered one of the healthiest oils due to its high monounsaturated fat content and low saturated fat content.
 Studies show olive oil helps the heart remain healthy and aids in regulating cholesterol.
 It is also part of the Mediterranean diet food pyramid.